Construction insolvencies are on the rise. What can architects do to spot and avert disaster?

 In addition to these supporting incentives, on 26 June 2020 the government also introduced the Corporate Insolvency and Governance Act 2020 (CIGA) in an attempt to protect businesses in financial distress as a result of the pandemic.
-Although originally set to expire in November 2020, the continued impact of the pandemic saw the protective provisions been extended to 30 September this year.
+There were some important permanent reforms from this.

 While employers and contractors will be buoyed by the investment and forecast recovery, they will need to tackle the dual constraints of the growing skills and materials shortages if they are to meet this rising demand

 Permanent reforms consist of three strands.
 First is the restructuring plan, which gives a company in financial distress the opportunity to agree a restructuring arrangement with its creditors.
 Secondly, a moratorium is available, a ‘freeze’ which is intended to provide companies with a formal process to explore and develop a viable restructuring plan.
 Importantly, this also offers the company in question legal and enforcement protection.
 It is worth noting that, while the company remains under its own management during the moratorium (initially 20 business days but extendable by agreement or as ordered by a court), an insolvency practitioner is appointed to help protect creditors and provide some supervision.
 Finally, the statute seeks to limit the ability of a supplier to terminate the contract in the event that a company becomes insolvent.

 Moreover, the government has also attempted through the Construction Playbook to reinforce the principle of prompt payment to all suppliers, and in turn their supply chain, to safeguard the delivery of public sector projects and programmes.